 The Faculty of Law is also the host of the K.G.Jebsen Centre for the Law of the Sea, and a number of renowned law of the sea researchers teach in the LL.M. programme.
-Read more here, and send your application by 1 December (international applicants)!
+Read more here, and send your application by 15 April (Nordic applicants).

 This is what former LL.M students say about the program:

 Chadi Elserafy from Egypt, got one year's permission from his job as a public lawyer in Egypt to do the LL.M.

 – The program is demanding, but you learn a lot, and I am happy to study the Law of the Sea.
 I have always been interested in the Sea and in ships.
 As a child, I dreamed of becoming a captain at sea!
 I would like competence to solve conflicts at sea, says Chadi.